New speakers are added continuously. Please check back to see the latest updates to the agenda.

 Bradley Voytek, PhD is a UCSF neuroscientist making use of data, brain-computer interfacing, and machine learning to figure out cognition.
 He is also the Data Evangelist for the San Francisco-based on-demand car service, Uber, Inc. Brad is an avid science teacher, outreach advocate, and world zombie brain expert.
 He’s spoken at events ranging from elementary schools to Ignite, TEDxBerkeley, @GoogleTalks, and SciFoo.
 His research and science writing has been featured in The Washington Post, Wired, Forbes, The New York Times, The New Yorker, The Guardian, The Atlantic, and Scientific American.
 He runs the blog Oscillatory Thoughts (http://blog.ketyov.com), tweets at @bradleyvoytek, and co-created brainSCANr.com with his wife Jessica Bolger Voytek.

 Dr. Ben Waber is the president and CEO of Sociometric Solutions, a management services firm that uses social-sensing technology to drive innovative transformation services.
 He is also a visiting scientist at the MIT Media Lab, and he was previously a senior researcher at Harvard Business School.
 He received his Ph.D. from MIT for his work with Alex “Sandy” Pentland in the Human Dynamics group at the Media Lab.
 Waber’s work has been featured in major media outlets such as Wired, The Economist, and NPR.
 He has consulted for industry leaders such as LG, McKinsey & Company, and Gartner on technology trends, social networks, and organizational design.
-His upcoming book, People Analytics, will be released in early 2013.
+His book People Analytics was released by the Financial Times Press in 2013.